 (that is, without tag methods):

-the element at position pos
+Removes from table the element at position pos,

 shifting other elements to close the space, if necessary.